dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/index_industrial_optimization.rst

 .. sections-start-marker

-:ref:`index_industrial_optimization` documents how to optimize business problems using the |cloud_tm| service's quantum-classical :term:`hybrid` solvers.
+The :ref:`index_industrial_optimization` section shows how to optimize business problems using the |cloud_tm| service's quantum-classical :term:`hybrid` solvers.

 .. grid:: 3
     :gutter: 2